CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ### More analysis to be added:
-* Analysis on each individual path tracing feature explained above
 * Targeted analysis on specific kernels
 * Analysis on stream compaction performance between an open and closed scene